 |Three||Major players: iD Mobile*, Smarty*.
 Smaller firm: FreedomPop|

-What do I need to watch out for?
-On the whole, there's little to moan about, though it's worth noting that while you may be getting access to a parent network, you won't necessarily get access to all the functionality it offers.
-For example, all of the big networks offer Wi-Fi and 4G calling (using an internet connection to improve call quality, often when there is no or limited signal) yet only a handful of virtual operators - such as iD Mobile - offer the same.
+All of the big networks offer Wi-Fi (using an internet connection to improve call quality, often when there is no or limited signal) and 4G calling (improved quality), yet only a handful of virtual operators offer the same.

-We've also heard some reports of the signal strength not being as good on MVNO networks as it is on their parent networks but Ofcom has told us it should be exactly the same.
-This is because it's the same network and it says other factors, such as the handset type or location, are more likely to cause signal problems.
+We've heard some reports of the signal strength not being as good on piggybacking networks as it is on their parent networks, but regulator Ofcom told us it should be exactly the same.
+It says other factors, such as the handset type or location, are more likely to cause signal problems.

-What are my rights if I'm unhappy with my mobile coverage?
-It very much depends.
-Under consumer law you can cancel your mobile contract up to 14 days after you sign up but if the problem arises after that, it's tricky.
+However, if you are unhappy with your coverage, under consumer law you can cancel your mobile contract up to 14 days after you sign up, but if the problem arises after that, it's tricky.

-The telecoms regulator Ofcom says it expects providers to deal "fairly and sympathetically" with customers who have signal issues because of mobile network problems – for example if a provider switches off a mast or there are faults with the network.
-In these circumstances the customer should be offered compensation or be allowed to leave the contract early without penalty.
+Ofcom says it expects providers to deal "fairly and sympathetically" with customers who have signal issues because of mobile network problems – for example, if a provider switches off a mast or there are faults with the network.
+In these circumstances, the customer should be offered compensation or be allowed to leave the contract early without penalty.

-However, if the reason for the loss of coverage is unclear or in dispute – say if there's bad weather – it's less clear cut.
-In these cases Ofcom says you have "clear rights to seek redress or a resolution" to a complaint.
-In the first instance complain directly to your network, and if it's not able to help then go through its official complaints procedure.
+However, if the reason for the loss of coverage is unclear or in dispute – say if there's bad weather – it's less clear-cut.
+In these cases, Ofcom says you have "clear rights to seek redress or a resolution" to a complaint.
+In the first instance, complain directly to your network, and if it's not able to help, go through its official complaints procedure.